Gail Schlenger

 About Gail

-Now I have embarked on my second career, that of a children's picture book author.
+Now, I am thrilled to be pursuing my second career as a children's picture book author.
 Writing for children is also a way of connecting with them.
-When I write stories, I envision children connecting not only with the people who will read to them, but with the characters themselves.
+When I write stories, I envision children connecting not only with the people who read to them, but with the characters themselves and the life lessons embedded in the storyline.
 And if my stories can enrich their lives in some way, if they say "read it again!," and if my stories can bring them joy, then I will have achieved my goal.

 I am a mom and grandma, and absolutely love reading to my grandchildren and bringing them books galore every time I visit.
 I enjoy personal fitness and have completed 3 triathlons.
 I'm an avid reader (give me a good page-turning psychological thriller any day!), love word games, travel, musical theater, dancing, dark chocolate, and most of all, spending time with family and good friends.